brittaniSavery/personal-website/content/resume.md

 - Optimized complex database schema and queries to reduce processing time by several seconds
 - Tools: Java, Spring, Hibernate, JDBC, ColdFusion, Oracle SQL, Javascript, RESTful, CSS, HTML, SVN

+## Projects

+### Freelance Web and Social Media Manager

+2012–Present

+- Created websites for [HALLINS Corporation](https://www.hallinscorp.com), a non-profit organization with limited technical expertise
+- Managed domains and web hosting for HALLINS
+- Designed promo cards and related call-to-action graphics for various events

+### Open Source Contributor

+2017-Present

+- Designed website for a simulation basketball league, [SIBA](/code/siba), using React, Node.js, PHP, and AWS
+- Created [database](/code/dcldb) with authentication for users to manage their lineages for the collection game [Dragon Cave](http://dragcave.net) using Next.js, Bulma CSS framework, and MongoDB.

 ## Education

 ### Bachelors of Science in Computer Science